Last updated on June 14, 2021

 Although white gold and platinum are almost identical in colour, there is some difference in appearance, especially when time passes.

-While platinum is a naturally occurring white metal, white gold is an alloy consisting of yellow gold and other metals and rhodium plating to achieve the silvery-white colour.
+While platinum is a naturally occurring white metal, white gold is an alloy consisting of yellow gold and other white metals, as well as rhodium plating to achieve the silvery-white colour.

 Platinum, White Gold and Allergies